 The safe withdrawal rate method instructs financially independent people to take out a small percentage between 3-4% of their investment portfolios to mitigate worst-case scenarios.
 This withdrawal percentage is based on the Trinity Study.

 The Trinity Study found the 4% rule applies through all market ups and downs.
 By making sure you do not withdraw more than 4% of your initial investments each year, your assets should last for the rest of your life.

 Step 3: Calculate Your Financial Independence Number

 Your FI number is calculated using your Yearly Spending Total divided by your Safe Withdrawal Rate.

-To find the amount of money you’ll need to be financially independent, take your Yearly Spending Total and divide by your SWR.
+To find the amount of money you’ll need to be financially independent, take your Yearly Spending Total and divide it by your SWR.

 - Yearly Spending: $40,000